mattermost/docs/source/configure/compliance-configuration-settings.rst

  <p class="mm-label-note">Also available in legacy Mattermost Enterprise Edition E20</p>

 Set how long Mattermost keeps messages across all teams and channels.
 Doesn't apply to custom retention policies.
-Requires the `global retention policy for messages <https://docs.mattermost.com/configure/configuration-settings.html#enable-global-retention-policy-for-messages>`__ configuration setting to be set to ``true``.
+Requires the :ref:`global retention policy for messages <configure/configuration-settings:enable global retention policy for messages>` configuration setting to be set to ``true``.

 By default, messages are kept forever.
 If **Hours**, **Days**, or **Years** is chosen, set how many hours, days, or years messages are kept in Mattermost.
 Messages older than the duration you set will be deleted nightly.
 The minimum message retention time is one hour.